Marital Stability With Committed Couples: A Revealed Preference Analysis: Simulation Analysis

-\paragraph{Stability Indices.} The rationalizability conditions presented above are strict in nature.
-The observed household data would either satisfy the constraints or fail to find a feasible solution.
-In reality, household consumption behavior may not be exactly consistent with the model if, for example, the data contain measurement errors, there are frictions in the marriage market, or other factors, such as match quality, affect marital behavior.
-In such cases, it is useful to quantify the deviations of observed data from exactly rationalizable behavior.
-Following \citealp{cherchye2017household}, we evaluate the goodness-of-fit of a model using stability indices.
-These indices allow us to quantify the degree to which the observed behavior is consistent with the exactly rationalizable behavior.
+\paragraph{Goodness-of-fit.} The stability conditions in Definitions \ref{def:PathConsistency} and \ref{def:PathMonotonicity} can be checked by simple linear programming techniques (see Appendix \ref{app:LinearProgramming}).
+This defines sharp tests for rationalizable consumption behavior: either the data satisfy the stability conditions or they do not.
+When the data do not satisfy the exact stability conditions, it is interesting to evaluate the degree of violation as the data may not be exactly rationalizable but close to satisfying the exact conditions.\footnote{ In reality, household consumption behavior may not be exactly consistent with the model if, for example, the data contain measurement errors, there are frictions in the marriage market, or other factors, such as match quality, affect marital behavior.
+If the data are close to satisfying the exact conditions, we may want to include such data in the empirical analysis.
+The procedure we use can be applied to model such almost rationalizable behavior.} To this end, we follow \citealp{cherchye2017household} by evaluating the goodness-of-fit of a model by introducing stability indices.
+These stability indices allow us to quantify the degree to which the data is consistent with the rationalizable behavior.